sharmaprishita10/MailSphere/README.md

-# Mail
+# MailSphere

-Mail is a front-end for an email client designed to send, receive, and manage emails using API calls.
+MailSphere is a front-end for an email client designed to send, receive, and manage emails using API calls.
 The project is built as a single-page-application(SPA) using JavaScript, HTML, and CSS.

 ### Description